Multipartite correlation measures and framework for multipartite quantum resources theory: Introduction

 Multipartite quantum correlations (MQCs) are an essential component of modern physics and serve as a key driving force behind quantum communication and computational technologies.
 Specifically, these MQCs play a crucial role in the fields of quantum information processing and quantum computing \cite{MI}, as well as in quantum phase transitions and the detection of other cooperative quantum phenomena in various interacting quantum multipartite systems \cite{LRA,VJW}.
 Thus, every MQC is potentially a kind of quantum resource.

-The current quantum resource theory requires that a quantum resource contains three basic elements: free states, free operations, and a measure that is non-increasing under free operations \cite{FG,EG,GG}.
+The current quantum resource theory requires that a quantum resource contains three basic elements: free states, free operations, and a resource measure that is non-increasing under free operations \cite{FG,EG,GG}.
 Non-free states then are the resource states.
 By the known results so far, there are three kinds of quantum resources.
-The first one is the class of quantum resources of which the free states are defined in single particle systems, such as the quantum coherence \cite{AGB} and the imaginarity \cite{DVS}.
+The first one is the class of quantum resources of which the free states are defined in single particle systems, such as the quantum coherence \cite{AGB} and the quantum imaginarity \cite{DVS}.
 The second kind consists of those for which the resource states are bipartite quantum states for some correlation such as the entanglement \cite{RPM}, the nonlocality \cite{DVJI} and the steering \cite{RLA}.
 The third kind consists of those for which the resource states are certain multipartite quantum correlated states.

 In \cite{FG}, Brandao et al. provided a general framework for multipartite resource theory.
 In this framework, the set of free states should satisfy some physical motivations.
 Specifically, the set of free states should be closed under tensor products, as well as under partial traces and permutations of spatially separated subsystems.
 Additionally, the set of free states should be a closed convex set.
+Free operations cannot generate resources, that is, they cannot convert free states into resource states.
+The MQC measures are nonnegative functionals that satisfy faithfulness and non-increasing trend under free operations.

-Recently, researchers discovered the existence of quantum resources that extend beyond convexity and are not closed under permutations of spatially separated subsystems in \cite{RJR}.
+Recently, for the free states, researchers discovered the existence of quantum resources that extend beyond convexity and are not closed under permutations of spatially separated subsystems in \cite{RJR}.
 For example, quantum steering and discord exhibit these properties.
 Therefore, the assumptions that the set of free states must be convex and closed under permutations of spatially separated subsystems are not necessary.
-Free operations cannot generate resources, that is, they cannot convert free states into resource states.
-In \cite{FG}, the MQC measures should satisfy faithfulness and non-increasing trend under free operations.
-These properties are sufficient for bipartite systems.
-However, MQC measures become more complex and require additional basic conditions such as the unification condition and the hierarchy condition imposed by resource allocation theory.
-Therefore, in this paper, we propose an axiomatic definition of MQC measures, thereby revisiting the theory of multipartite quantum resources.
-To distinguish the current MQC measures that only satisfy faithfulness and non-increasing trend under free operations, we call the MQC measures that satisfy the axioms {\it true} MQC measures.